Derpduck/Gang-Garrison-2/README.md

 	- Kill Log
 	- Timer
 	- Gamemodes
+- Added option to highlight own name on the scoreboard
+- Added option to show uber charge % on HUD
 #### CTF Modes
 - Added option to show the intel carrier's class
 #### Control Point Modes
 - Added option to show control point capture %
 - Added optioin to show remaining control point capture time
 - Added option to show the full capture point unlock timer
+- Added open to show a lock over locked control points

 ### Damage Indicator
 - Added damage indicator
 	- Accurate tracking of damage numbers for each target hit
+	- Option to show floating numbers over the target and/or a cumulative counter on the HUD
 	- Option to show healing given, self damage, and healing target's damage
 	- Customizable visuals and audio
 		- Custom hitsounds should be stored in `../DSM/Sounds/`